PavanRangani/docs/docs/prd/tax/tax.md

   - Carryforward section has two type of data. `Into year` and `Out of year`
   - Value in `Into Year` will be retrieved from `Out of Year` values of last year Tax return for this legal entity.
 If last year return is not available then only allows to input value here.
 - Dependencies
-  - If `Dependencies` available in last year tax return, it will also be prefilled.
+  - For form 1040 of Individual, If `Dependencies` available in last year tax return, it will also be prefilled.
   - Shows status of tax return of same year of that dependency.
 If Tax return is not available shows `N/A`

 ##### Form wise details under General